jpsteil/grid_tutorial/docs/basic_search.md

 Now, lets add the ability to search by name, contact, title or district.
 We'll do this by adding `search_queries=[search_queries]` to our Grid call.

+A search_query is a list of 2 pieces of information.
+1. The name to appear in the dropdown search field selector
+2. A callable that will generate a sub-query to be applied to the primary query for the grid

 Here is our new controller
 ```python
 @action("search", method=["POST", "GET"])